Lichborne/Qimaera/README.md

  * `draw`           : Draw a circuit in the terminal.
  * `exportToQiskit` : Export a circuit to Qiskit code for a graphical rendering.

+There are also other ways of formatting with different styles of output in mind.
 This file also provides some function to compute the number of gates and the depth of a circuit.

 ### **`QStateT.idr`**